franciscovalentecastro/RipserOnR/README.md

 * ripser.cpp
 * Makefile

 For an easier setup experience we can use Linux ( the R code should work on Windows too, but we need also a compiled .exe from ripser.cpp which would need to setup a compiler like MinGW ).
-For this to work we need this apps installed, which come in an easy to setup way on most Linux distros :
+For this to work we need this apps installed, which come easily with most Linux distros :

 * g++
 * make